 The processing has its origin in Dongding.
 The difference to Oriental Beauty is that the tea is processed according to Dongding Style.
 One waits longer until the leaves are a little bit more ripe.
 This makes the aroma more full-bodied.
 Also Guifei Wulongs are sometimes roasted quite strongly, which is not done at all with Oriental Beauty.

 This processing method goes back to the heavy earthquake in 1999 and the heavy typhoon in 2001.
 Both natural disasters hit the Dongding region very hard.
 The tea farmers were busy repairing the damage and therefore neglected the tea plantations.
 This created a good environment for the little cicada.
 The tea farmers took advantage of this and then developed the Guifei-Wulong based on Oriental Beauty.

-The distinctive honey-scented aroma of a Guifei-Wulong depends primarily on the degree of infestation of the small cicada – and of course on the processing.
+The distinctive honey-scented aroma of Formosa Guifei-Wulong depends primarily on the degree of infestation of the small cicada – and of course on the processing.
 This Guifei is not really comparable with a real Guifei and can therefore only be called a simple honey scent Wulong.
 It owes its aroma not so much to the cicada infestation as to a skilful processing, which brings back memories of a Guifei.
 Due to the relatively high degree of oxidation and the skilful roasting, honey-like and fruity ripe aromas come to the fore even without strong cicada infestation.
 It is the perfect introduction to the class of honey scented wulongs if you are looking for an inexpensive alternative to the more floral wulongs from Mingjian or the highlands.